techtabor/techtabor-sphinx/README.md

 # Pushing to the public instance

-When you commit changes and push them, a git hook will automatically build and publish the new version of the site.
+When you commit changes and push them, a git hook will automatically build and publish the new version of the site via Netlify.

-The site is reachable at www.miklosdanka.com/techtabor at the time of writing (2016-09-03).
+The site is reachable at https://techtabor.miklosdanka.com at the time of writing (2018-09-24).